Moment (unit): History

 The unit was used by medieval computists before the introduction of the mechanical clock and the base 60 system in the late 13th century.
 The unit would not have been used in everyday life.
 For medieval commoners, the main markers of the passage of time were the call to prayer at various intervals throughout the day, and the passage of the sun.

-The earliest reference found to the moment is from the 8th century writings of the Venerable Bede, who describes the system as 1 solar hour = 4 puncta = 5 lunar puncta = 10 minuta = 15 partes = 40 momenta.
+The earliest reference found to the moment is from the 8th century writings of the Venerable Bede, who describes the system as 1 solar hour is equal to 4 puncta, or 5 lunar puncta, or 10 minuta, or 15 partes, or 40 momenta.
 Bede was referenced five centuries later by both Bartholomeus Anglicus in his early encyclopedia De Proprietatibus Rerum (On the Properties of Things), as well as Roger Bacon, by which time the moment was further subdivided into 12 ounces of 47 atoms each, although no such divisions could ever have been used in observation with equipment in use at the time.